wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 	+ For herbivore data, you need to add it to \ref FaunaOut::HerbivoreData::create_datapoint().
 If your value is *per individual*, you don’ TODO
 	+ Assign a value to the variable somewhere in daily simulation.
 - Map this container variable to the `TableFile` by actually writing output in \ref GuessOutput::HerbivoryOutput::write_datapoint().

+\note In the case of variables for the whole habitat (not specific to forage type, HFTs etc.), use the existing `TableFile` object `TBL_HABITAT`.
+Add your new variable as a column to the table in \ref GuessOutput::HerbivoryOutput::get_columns() and add the value in \ref GuessOutput::HerbivoryOutput::write_datapoint(), *in the same order as the columns*.

 \note If you want to add a variable that is not *per herbivore mass*, you would have to use mass density as weight.